Our mission is to bring these delicious cakes to food lovers all over the world.

 It’s hard to beat the delicious combination of tea and cake at four o’clock in the afternoon.
 Or, as Henry James put it: “There are few hours in life more agreeable than the hour dedicated to the ceremony

-”.
+known as afternoon tea”.
 Henry James probably enjoyed a slice of fruit cake as much as we do.